S02 - Taurus

 Mithras killing the bull.

-The Taurus paradox.
+The paradox at the center of Taurus.
 The most sacred animal must be given up to produce the value that makes it sacred.
-The thing you hold most carefully must eventually be released or everything it was meant to produce cannot exist.
+The thing held most carefully must eventually be released or everything it was meant to produce cannot exist.
 The bull that is never sacrificed never becomes the harvest.
 The resource held forever becomes the resource that feeds nothing.

 Bullfighting.